axekar/Demodigi/Utilities/README.md

 `sensitive_data_management`: Module for handling person numbers and similar information

+`user_data_script`: Script that does the routine work related to creating users on Canvas

-`KL_script`: Script that does the routine work related to the course module Kartläggning.
+`KL_script`: Script that does the routine work related to the course module Kartläggning

 `Obsolete`: Directory containing code that we no longer expect to need